 According to 2016 NFIP records, there are a total of 19 unmitigated repetitive loss properties within Lexington County Unincorporated Areas.
-Table 6.16 details repetitive loss building counts by FEMA flood zone, building type and insurance.
+Recent 2022 FEMA data provided to the County indicates there are two additional repetitive loss properties, one of which is a SRL property - resulting in 21 unmitigated repetitive loss properties in Lexington.
+All identified properties are residential.
+Table 6.16 details 2016 repetitive loss building counts by FEMA flood zone, building type and insurance.